philouail/reverse-met/README.md

 | `metab_only` | no | yes | left-censored (poor-metaboliser absent) |
 | `neither` | no | no | sample contributes nothing |

-The Fisher tests in `within_dataset_stats()` use `parent_only` and `metab_only` as detected for the relevant role (no imputation, no forced-ratio fallback).
-The Kruskal-Wallis ratio test uses `both` only.
-Proper joint modelling of the censored cases is the meta-analysis layer's job.
+`R/ms1.R::describe_by_group()` only describes these tiers — a detection table and per-group ratio medians, no testing.
+The presence tests live in `05` and count `parent_only` / `metab_only` as detected for the relevant role (no imputation, no forced-ratio fallback); ratio comparisons use `both` only.
+Proper joint modelling of the censored cases is not attempted anywhere, and `05` Part B says why.

 **Exclusion vocabulary** (in `other_exclusions` in `01`):